 Design thinking is my best quality.
-I can create lyrics for any composition.
-My most common habit is to change the language of a song, in order to create a brand new storyline.
-Due to my 10-year career in Communications & Media, I also excel in editing.
+Therefore, I can create lyrics for any composition.
+My most common habit is to change the language of an existing song, to create a brand new story line.
+Due to my 10 years career in Communications & Media, I also excel in editing.

-I am committed to Schlager & the Eurovision Song Contest.
+I am committed to Swedish Schlager and the Eurovision Song Contest.
 I also love Musicals.
 My biggest dream is to get Oscar-nominated for an original song in a movie.

 TERMS OF SERVICE

 - First revision for free, Second for 70$

 I retain my ownership/publishing rights: